goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 5.12.
-Be stateless, kill your Servers almost every day
+Be stateless, kill your servers almost every day

-**TL;DR:** Store any type of data (e.g. users session, cache, uploaded files) within external data stores.
+**TL;DR:** Store any type of data (e.g. user sessions, cache, uploaded files) within external data stores.
 Consider ‘killing’ your servers periodically or use ‘serverless’ platform (e.g. AWS Lambda) that explicitly enforces a stateless behavior

 **Otherwise:** Failure at a given server will result in application downtime instead of just killing a faulty machine.
 Moreover, scaling-out elasticity will get more challenging due to the reliance on a specific server